medic/cht-core/docs/dev/workflow.md

 ## Production release

-Pushed to productiong and merging dev into master should be done frequently, typically once or twice a week.
+Pushes to production and merging dev into master should be done frequently, typically once or twice a week.

 ### Manual Tests